 band joists

-You can probably replace or repair rotten joists yourself if you’re handy.
+If you’re comfortable with DIY projects, you may be able to replace or repair rotted deck joists on your own.
 However, we recommend hiring a professional as it may be a complicated task for a DIYer.

 Keep in mind that you’ll have to remove any joist hangers or tie-rod connectors before beginning the repair work.

-Here are some of the steps to repair a rotted deck joist.
+Here are some of the steps repairing a rotted deck joist:

 • Inspect the deck and determine the type of repair work.
 You can use an ice pick or long-shaft flat-head screwdriver to test for rotted areas along the entire distance of the joist.

-• Remove the deck boards to expose the joists.
-You’ll have to remove the decking fasteners first.
-It’s a task that needs professional help or else you may end up damaging the top surface of the wood.
+• Remove deck boards.
+To expose the joists, you’ll have to remove the decking boards fasteners first.
+Use a pry bar to lift the damaged boards, being cautious not to damage adjacent boards.
 If the decking is installed with concealed fasteners, the task may be easier.
 But, it’s still better to leave it to an experienced decking contractor.

 • Keep in mind that wood fillers or epoxy may replace the rotted wood but they offer no structural strength to the deck joist.
 And, they may not match the look of the original floor joist.
 Or, bond to the treated lumber.
 If you must use filler, always brush on copper naphthenate to the chiseled wood.
 It will help extend the joist’s life span.